FAQ

 Why did the German Government launch the Nitric Acid Climate Action Group (NACAG)?

-BMU launched the NACAG at the UN Framework Convention on Climate Change (UNFCCC) Conference of the Parties (COP) 21 in Paris in order to incentivize both early climate action and long-term emission abatement in the nitric acid sector.
-The abatement of nitrous oxide (N²O) emissions from nitric acid production represents a low-cost mitigation potential, which in the past was widely exploited under the Clean Development Mechanism (CDM).
-However, since the collapse of certificate prices under the CDM, N₂O abatement projects have been put on hold and this mitigation potential now remains largely unused.
+The German government launched the NACAG at the UN Framework Convention on Climate Change (UNFCCC) Conference of the Parties (COP) 21 in Paris to incentivize early climate action and long-term emission abatement in the nitric acid sector.
+The abatement of nitrous oxide (N2O) emissions from nitric acid production represents a low-cost mitigation potential that was previously widely exploited under the Clean Development Mechanism (CDM).
+However, with plummeting certificate prices under the CDM, N₂O abatement projects have stalled, leaving this significant mitigation opportunity largely untapped.

 Why did the German Government decide to focus on nitrous oxide emissions from the nitric acid industry?

-N₂O is formed as an unwanted by-product of the nitric acid production process and has a global warming potential (GWP) 273 times that of CO₂.
-However, these N₂O emissions can be abated relatively easily and usually at a lower cost than most other measures aimed at GHG emission abatement.
+N₂O, a by-product of nitric acid production, possesses a global warming potential (GWP) 273 times greater than CO₂.
+However, these N₂O emissions can be abated relatively easily and usually at a lower cost compared to most other measures aimed at GHG emission abatement.
 Effective abatement technology is already widely available and can be installed quickly in existing plants.
-Given the magnitude of the challenge of climate change, we cannot afford to continue releasing emissions that can be avoided with such moderate effort.
+In the face of the urgent challenge of climate change, it is imperative to cease emitting avoidable emissions with such moderate efforts.

 What is NACAG’s vision?

-To encourage the nitric acid sector to phase out its N₂O emissions, NACAG offers technical support to governments, business organizations and companies, considering this particular mitigation action.
-It is providing technical advisory services on how to install, operate and maintain the respective abatement technologies.
-Moreover, NACAG offers financial support for the implementation of the physical abatement activity.
-This support does not only cover the procurement and installation of the abatement technology and the monitoring equipment, but also any necessary plant modifications and limited staff costs related to monitoring and maintenance.
-The financial support is provided under the condition that countries commit to sustaining the abatement activities in the future and is reserved for ODA countries with limited resources to procure abatement technology.
+To encourage the nitric acid and caprolactam sector to phase out its N₂O emissions, NACAG offers technical, political and financial support to governments, business organizations and companies, considering this mitigation action.
+NACAG’s technical support encompasses advisory services aimed at guiding the installation, operation, and upkeep of appropriate abatement technologies.
+Additionally, the initiative provides financial backing for the implementation of these mitigation measures.
+The financial support is granted on the condition that countries commit to maintaining emission reduction measures in the future and is reserved for ODA countries that have limited resources to procure emission reduction technology.

 What kind of technical support does NACAG offer?